Florence Halop

 Florence Halop (January 23, 1923 – July 15, 1986) was an American actress.
-Best known for her roles as surly patient Mrs. Hufnagel on the drama St. Elsewhere and the raspy-voiced bailiff Florence Kleiner on the sitcom Night Court.
+She was best known for her roles as surly patient Mrs. Hufnagel on the drama St. Elsewhere and the raspy-voiced bailiff Florence Kleiner on the sitcom Night Court.
 Halop was the sister of Billy Halop, one of the original Dead End Kids/East Side Kids.

 Early years

 Halop was from a theatrical family.
 She was born in Jamaica, New York.
 Her mother was a dancer.
-She had two brothers: Billy Halop, was an actor who worked on radio, in films, and in television, and Joel Tucker Halop (1934-2006).
+She had two brothers: Billy Halop, an actor who worked on radio, in films, and in television, and Joel Tucker Halop (1934-2006).

 Radio

 An item in a 1931 newspaper reported that Halop was "the youngest star of the National Broadcasting Company -- only 7 and broadcasting for the last three years."
 She first appeared on Coast-to-Coast on a Bus.
 Later, she was heard on Wheatenaville.
 Halop was the second of many to play Miss Duffy, the owner's man-crazy daughter in Duffy's Tavern.
 She was Hot Breath Houlihan on The Jimmy Durante Show.